isomerpages/csa-sicw1/_archived-pages-2024/Media Accreditation.md

 **1.1 Media Accreditation Guidelines**

-Media personnel who are interested to cover the **Singapore International Cyber Week 2024** are required to register for media passes.
-The media accreditation principles below are intended to give the media as much access as possible while ensuring the safety, security and comfort of all participants of SICW 2024.
+Media personnel interested in covering the **Singapore International Cyber Week (SICW) 2025** must register as media, NOT as visitors.
+The media accreditation guidelines aim to facilitate maximum media access while ensuring safety and security for all SICW 2025 participants.

-Media accreditation will commence on **19 August 2024 and close at 1200hrs (GMT +8), 8 October 2024**.
-Applicants will need to fill in an online form and submit all required documents for review as part of the accreditation process.
-All media accreditation applications will be subject to the approval of the organisers.
+Successful applicants will have access to **all open sessions** at SICW and GovWare 2025, as well as the exhibition show floor at Level 1 of the Sands Expo and Convention Centre.

-Please contact [**SICW2024-Press@edelman.com**](mailto:SICW2024-Press@edelman.com)&nbsp;for online application access.
+Registration opens on **18 August 2025 and closes at 1200hrs (GMT +8) on 15 October 2025**.
+Applicants will need to complete an online form and submit all required documents for review.
+All applications are subject to organiser’s approval.

 **1.2 Accreditation Principles**